-Robin Roberts Finds A Snowy Surprise Upon Her Arrival At The ‘GMA’ Studios
+Robin Roberts Finds A Snowy Surprise Upon Her Arrival At The 'GMA' Studios

 "You are not only Blessed...you are also a Blessing.
 Be well, take care & HAPPY MONDAY," exclaimed one follower of the snowy surprise.

-“Sometimes it’s the little things that make you smile,” penned a second fan of Robin’s reaction.
+"Sometimes it's the little things that make you smile," a second fan wrote of Robin's reaction.

-“How blessed are we to have you!
+"How blessed are we to have you!
 Meeting you is on my bucket list.
 I may never meet you, but you have made an impact on so many people!
-May God continue to bless you and sweet Amber!” wrote a third Instagram user of the above video upload.
+May God continue to bless you and sweet Amber!" gushed a third user.

-A short time later, Robin spoke of her blessings in an Instagram post seen here where she shared motivational words with her fans as a way to inspire and encourage them.
+A short time later, Robin spoke of her blessings in an Instagram post seen here, where she shared motivational words with her fans, inspiring and encouraging them as a new month began.

-She read a prayer and devotional as she encouraged her followers to understand that when they feel they have come to the end of their rope, they are never alone.
-She felt that hope was always right there and waiting.
+She read a prayer and devotional as she told her followers to understand that when they feel they have come to the end of their rope, they are never alone.
+She explained that hope was always right there waiting for them.

 Robin also added that she loved when the first day of the month fell on a Monday.
-She said that both of these things happening on the same day always felt like a fresh start.
+She explained that when those two things coincide, she felt it was an even fresher start for her, allowing for greater motivation.